cscade/vagrant-nodejs/README.md

 vagrant-nodejs
 ==============

-Vagrant environment with node.js, redis, and courchdb.
+Vagrant environment with node.js, redis, and couchdb.